 How to Bypass iPhone Passcode With Siri

 A freshly discovered iOS security hole enables people to bypass the Lock Screen of iPhones and iPads in iOS 10.1 down to iOS 8.0.
 Photos, Messages or Contacts are literally accessible within seconds.
-So if you have forgotten your Passcode or you wanna spy on your friends, you can get access to all the sensitive data of an iPhone with this trick.
+So if you have forgotten your Passcode you can get access to all the sensitive data of an iPhone with this iPhone passcode hack.
 All you need is an iPhone that you want to crack, a little dexterity, and some help of your good old friend Siri.

 iPhone Lock Screen Bypass for iOS 10.1 down to iOS 8.0

 - First you need the phone number of the iPhone, of which you want to bypass the Passcode on the Lock Screen.
 If you do not know the phone number, you can ask Siri “Who am I?” and Siri will show your number.

 - Afterwards activate Siri and ask her to “Turn on VoiceOver”.
 After Siri turned on VoiceOver, go back to the message by pressing the Home button.
 Now you have to double tap the address field, keep your finger on the address field and immediately tap on the keyboard with another finger.
 Done correctly there should be a frame around the address field and the icons next to the text input box should slide over.
 It can take a couple of times to activate, so don’t be discouraged, keep tapping!
 Once you have successfully passed this part, activate Siri again and ask her to “Turn off VoiceOver”.
 Go back to the message.

 - Now tap any letter on the keyboard.
 The result is a list of all contacts starting with the tapped letter.
 If there is a contact you want to take a closer look on, tap the information icon next to the contact (little “i”).
 The icon will not be available for every contact though.
 You will get to the contact’s details, where you can access photos, messages and contact data.

 Unauthorized people prohibited – deactivate Siri